KholdStare/kholdstare.github.com/_posts/2013-07-23-sense-of-scale-vr.markdown

 Seeing how objects move relative to each other at different depth, hints at their size and distance.
 Without stereo vision, _parallax_ can be achieved through _movement_- be it panning the camera in a movie, or running around in a First Person Shooter game.
-No matter how much you run, that mountain doesn't seem to budge from its spot, suggesting great distance and size.
+No matter how much you run, a mountain doesn't seem to budge from its spot, suggesting great distance and size.

 {% assign canvas-id = "scene-parallax" %}
-{% assign caption = "Parallax TODO" %}
+{% assign caption = "(Press to image animate) In the orthographic view from the top, the camera pans left-to-right (whose field of view is signified by the solid lines).
+The dotted lines show the area occupied in the field of vision by each sphere.
+The panning of the camera causes the spheres to come together, or move away in the perspective view, due to parallax.
+Parallax thus suggests distance." %}
 {% include canvas.html %}

 To recap we have (at least) these tools to help convey scale in a